oddnetworks/oddworks/README.md

 * Roku TV app
 * What would you like to have?

-### Example

 ### Technology
 The Oddworks Platform is written for the [Node.js](https://nodejs.org/) runtime, and uses the well known [Express.js](http://expressjs.com/) framework for HTTP communication.

 Oddworks is designed to be database agnostic so long as the underlying database can support JSON document storage, including some RDMSs like PostgreSQL.
 Currently the only supported and tested database is MongoDB.

 Although communication between the devices and the REST API is typically done in a synchronous way, the inner guts of the system is designed to communicate via asynchronous message passing.
-This makes it easier to extend the platform with plugins and other loosely coupled modules without worrying about upstream changes like in tightly coupled platforms.
+This makes it easier to extend the platform with plugins and other loosely coupled modules without worrying about upstream changes like you would in tightly coupled platforms.

 ### Battle Tested
 The Oddworks Platform is born from an experienced team battle hardened in the trenches of video gaming.
 The concept began to take shape during work with [Major League Gaming](http://www.majorleaguegaming.com/), [Riot Games](http://www.riotgames.com/),